marcrng/Parcel-Exploration/README.md

 Some things weren't possible with the data available publicly, since Zillow's public API is no longer available.

 - Classify properties by square footage of the home itself, instead of the parcel
-- Compare homes based on # of bedrooms, bathrooms/renovations/features (pools, etc.)
+- Compare homes based on # of bedrooms, bathrooms/renovations/features (pools, view, etc.)